danman01/ebook-book-template/chapter03-more_details.md

 Support for the data science package, R, is more recent.
 The SparkR package first appeared in release 1.4 of Apache Spark (June 2015), but given the popularity of R amongst data scientists and statisticians, it is likely to prove an important addition to Spark’s set of supported languages.

-## Standalone, or part of a cluster
+## Deployment Options

-As we saw above, for developers looking to get started with Spark, it’s easy to download and install on a laptop or virtual machine.
+As we saw in the previous chapter, for developers looking to get started with Spark, it’s easy to download and install on a laptop or virtual machine.
+Spark was built to be able to run in a couple different ways: standalone, or part of a cluster.

-But for production workloads, operating at scale, a single laptop or virtual machine is unlikely to be sufficient.
+But for production workloads-operating at scale-a single laptop or virtual machine is unlikely to be sufficient.
 In these circumstances Spark will normally run on an existing big data cluster.
-These clusters are often also used for Hadoop jobs, and Hadoop’s YARN resource manager will typically then be used to manage the whole cluster (including Spark).
+These clusters are often also used for Hadoop jobs, and Hadoop’s YARN resource manager will generally be used to manage that Hadoop cluster (including Spark).
 [Running Spark on YARN](https://spark.apache.org/docs/latest/running-on-yarn.html), from the Apache Spark project, provides more configuration details.

 For those who prefer alternative resource managers, Spark can also run just as easily on clusters controlled by Apache Mesos.
 [Running Spark on Mesos](https://spark.apache.org/docs/latest/running-on-mesos.html), from the Apache Spark project, provides more configuration details.